ray5273/comentario/docs/content/getting-started/self-host.en.md

     - installation
 ---

-To self-host a Comentario instance, you'll need two components: a PostgreSQL database and a network-attached server machine.
+To self-host a Comentario instance, you'll need two components: a database and a network-attached server machine.

 <!--more-->

 ## Database

 Have a look at the [](installation/requirements) document to learn about the database component.

 ## Server